Garden State Parkway: Monmouth and Middlesex counties

 After crossing the Cheesequake Creek near a marina and leaving the park, the road enters Sayreville and has the Jon Bon Jovi Service Area in the median, with access to both the express and local lanes of the highway.
 Passing to the southwest of South Amboy, the parkway has a partial interchange with U.S. Route 9 and passes over Conrail Shared Assets Operations' Amboy Secondary line.
 After a northbound entrance and southbound exit at Main Street (CR 670), the lanes, now as a 4-3-3-4 configuration, merge as they cross the abandoned Raritan River Railroad and reach the Raritan Toll Plaza southbound.
 North of the toll barrier is an exit for Chevalier Avenue; all southbound vehicles exiting here must have an E-ZPass transponder.
 Paralleling U.S. Route 9 and Route 35, the parkway becomes 15 lanes as it crosses the Raritan River on the Driscoll Bridge, the widest motor vehicle bridge in the world.
 On the bridge, the northbound lanes are divided into two roadways; only the eastern roadway has access to exit 127, an interchange for U.S. Route 9 and Route 440, providing access to the Outerbridge Crossing to Staten Island.
 Just north of exit 127 in Woodbridge Township, the parkway runs in between the northbound and southbound lanes of U.S. Route 9.
-After passing under Conrail Shared Assets Operations' Perth Amboy Running Track, U.S. Route 9 splits off to the east and the parkway reaches an interchange with the New Jersey Turnpike (Interstate 95).
-Running northwest through Woodbridge as a ten-lane roadway, the highway has an interchange with U.S. Route 1 and crosses under Conrail Shared Assets Operations' Port Reading Secondary line as it enters the community of Iselin, passing to the east of several corporate offices.
+After passing under Conrail Shared Assets Operations' Perth Amboy Running Track, U.S. Route 9 splits off to the east and the parkway reaches an interchange with the New Jersey Turnpike (I-95).
+Running northwest through Woodbridge as a ten-lane roadway, the highway has an interchange with US 1 and crosses under Conrail Shared Assets Operations' Port Reading Secondary line as it enters the community of Iselin, passing to the east of several corporate offices.
 Immediately after passing under Amtrak's Northeast Corridor east of the Metropark station serving Amtrak and NJ Transit's Northeast Corridor Line, the GSP has an interchange with Route 27, which serves Rahway to the northeast.
 North of this point, the parkway curves northeast through densely populated neighborhoods, passing the Colonia South and Colonia North service areas.